 Whitefield Primary School is located in Liverpool, close to the famous football grounds of Anfield and Goodison Park, in an area which is becoming increasingly diverse.
 Our area is ranked as an area of high deprivation and sometimes some of the families in our community struggle to make ends meet.
 Our curriculum seeks to remove the barriers that these circumstances might bring.

-In our Early Years this means we focus on making sure our children are confident talkers and on developing the foundations of Early Reading through systematic teaching of phonics and sharing our love of stories and books.
-We follow the Early Years Foundation Stage curriculum.
+In our Early Years this means we focus on making sure our children are confident talkers and on developing the foundations of Early Reading through systematic teaching of Little Wandle phonics and sharing our love of stories and books.
 We have built our school environment to best enable the early years children to strengthen their core muscles through physical play.
 They develop through wonderful, exploratory, sensory experiences in our mud kitchen, giant sandpit and urban forest.
 The children are supported to learn to work together, manage their feelings and ask questions through skilled adult facilitated play.
-The children learn nursery rhymes and develop their mathematical thinking through direct teaching and exploration.
+The children learn nursery rhymes and develop their mathematical thinking through direct teaching based on maths mastery and exploration.

 In Early Years our environment and all our interactions and routines are intentional, and we are proud to partner as a centre of good practice with Early Excellence.